 The bookstore is located on the first floor of Casey Academic Center.
 There you can purchase textbooks, Washington College imprinted supplies, stationery, books, gifts, and computer accessories.
-All purchases can be charged to your ID, so long as you have added the appropriate funds to your ManagemyID account.
-Hours are Monday through Friday from 8:30a.m. to 4:30 p.m.
+All purchases can be charged to your ID, so long as you have added the appropriate funds to your account.
+Hours are Monday through Friday from 8:30a.m. to 4:30 p.m., and Saturday 10:30 a.m. to 1:30 p.m.
 If you have questions, please contact Shannon Wyble, the Bookstore Manager (410-778-7749).

 Textbooks are relatively expensive in the U.S., depending on the courses you have selected.
 The price for your textbooks for a semester can vary from \$150 to \$600.
 Because of that, many students opt to buy used books from students who took the course earlier.
 If you choose to do that, make sure that the edition of the book you buy is the edition required by the professor.
 Rental books also are available for many courses.
-You can also buy or rent your textbooks online through Amazon Chegg; this may be less expensive than buying them through the bookstore.
+You can also buy your textbooks online through Amazon or EBay; this may be less expensive than buying them through the bookstore.
 If you buy books on-line, make sure you have them in time to complete your assignments at the beginning of the semester.